 While times are changing and stereotypes along with them, there are many places where moms are still seen as the default parent, the one who is more “natural” at the act of parenting and caring for children.
-Dads are clearly present in the lives of their children, but Stay-At-Home-Dads are all too often seen as slackers or losers, when nothing could be further from the truth.
+Dads are clearly present in the lives of their children, but Stay-At-Home-Dads are (still) all too often seen as slackers or losers, when nothing could be further from the truth.
 They are there for their children because they want to be a part of their children’s lives.
-Men—even men with money and status and privilege—cannot take paternity leave without it being questioned.
+And yet, men are not supported in learning about their roles of becoming a father in the same way that women are taught about becoming mothers.
+This starts early—boys don’t play with dolls.
+And then goes all the way to the workplace: men—even men with money and status and privilege—often cannot take paternity leave without it being questioned.
+Men also find enormous difficulties when it comes to divorce and custody.
 The role of active, engaged fathers should be coveted.
 That is not going to happen if men are only seen as financial providers who are incapable of nurturing.

-6) The LGBT Movement and Gender and Sexual Fluidity
+6) The LGBT Movement and the Expansion of Gender and Sexuality

 For all the strides that the LGBT movement has made, it’s still difficult to be a man and to fall outside the gender and sexual norms.
 There is still real homophobia, transphobia and gay-bashing.
 Why?
 What is it about the perception of what a “real” man is that allows those to occur?
 On the flip side, men of all kinds are becoming more vocal and more supportive of the entire gender spectrum.
 How long will it take for all types of gender and sexual expression to be seen as “normal?”
+Should we even divide people into man and female, or should we simply work towards and all-genders world?
 We are now seeing many stories of same sex families with grown children who seem to have turned out just fine, thank you.
 We are heartened by the speed at which LGBT rights have made progress, but the work is far from over.

 8) Sports as a Lens of Culture and Masculinity

 Sports has typically been the domain of men—not that women aren’t wonderful athletes and fierce competitors, but it’s inarguable that men on average have been faster, stronger, more powerful.
-Sports highlight so many positive aspects of traditional masculinity—strength and power, after all, is wonderful when used for good.
-Sports icons are our heroes; they are beautiful, golden boys, idolized.
+Sports highlight so many positive aspects of traditional masculinity—strength and power, after all, are wonderful qualities when used for good.
+Sports icons have historically been our heroes; they are beautiful, golden boys, idolized.
 But all sides of masculinity come out in the world of sports—bullying, power struggles, homophobia, and sexual abuse.
 The difficulties of parenting (or taking paternity leave) when you have a high-profile, high-paying job—and people depend on you for their sports fix.
 The high incidence of concussions in the NFL leads to discussions about mental health.
 Covering up of sexual abuse so that sports heroes can keep playing affects everyone.
-The conversation about men and sports ends up being a conversation about men, however you look at it.
+And what about men who simply have not interest in sports, particularly competitive sports.
+Why must they feel ostracized?
+Shouldn’t sports be an option for a fully realized life, but not a requirement?
+The conversation about men and sports ends up being a conversation about both the best and the worst of men and masculinity.